fccview/cronmaster/README.md

 ## Features

 - **Modern UI**: Beautiful, responsive interface with dark/light mode.
-- **System Information**: Display hostname, IP address, uptime, memory, network and CPU info.
+- **System Information**: Display uptime, memory, network, CPU, and GPU info.
 - **Cron Job Management**: View, create, and delete cron jobs with comments.
 - **Script management**: View, create, and delete bash scripts on the go to use within your cron jobs.
 - **Job Execution Logging**: Optional logging for cronjobs with automatic cleanup, capturing stdout, stderr, exit codes, and timestamps.